-Herniated disc exercises are the most important part to recovering from disc related lower back pain.
-What are actual herniated disc exercises?
-Can exercise decrease pain and help herniated discs heal?
+Herniated disc exercises are an extremely important part of recovering from disc related lower back pain.

 This article outlines research proven herniated disc exercises.